Latest column

 Freedom Broker offers market access to Kazakhstan

-You can also buy shares from Kazakhstan directly online via the broker Freedom Finance from Cyprus, which also presented itself at the Invest trade fair and attracted a lot of interest, which has the advantage that you can quickly receive the sometimes very high dividends in your securities account.
-Halyk Bank, for example, has a dividend yield of 16% and a return on equity of 34%.
-At Freedom Broker you also receive interest on your savings account in USD of over 8% and in euros of over 6%.
-You can easily open an account online at the following link: https://freedom24.com/invite_from/2952896 If you need advice on exchanging Russian ADRs for original shares, Freedom Broker, which also has a branch in Berlin, is the best place to go.
+The KTX Local Index for stocks from Kazakhstan has already risen by 35% this year.
+You can also buy stocks from Kazakhstan directly online through the broker Freedom Finance from Cyprus, which has the advantage that you can quickly receive the sometimes very high dividends into your securities account.
+For example, Halyk Bank even has a dividend yield of 16% and a return on equity of 34%.
+The world’s second largest uranium producer, Kazatomprom, could benefit from Russia stopping the export of uranium to Russia next year.
+A counter-opening is easily possible online at the following link: https://freedom24.com/invite_from/2952896 If you still need advice on exchanging Russian ADR for original shares, Freedom Broker, which also has a branch in Berlin, is also the place to go.

-Find out more now about the background and development of the Ukraine/Russia crisis as well as the future recovery potential of undervalued shares from Eastern Europe.
-There are also new opportunities in the Baltic states, south-eastern Europe and the CIS republics (Kazakhstan, Georgia), with the respective share indices all up in 2023.
-In 2023, 12 stock exchanges from Eastern Europe were among the 30 best-performing stock markets in the world, with 5 clearly outperforming the DAX.
-In 2024, 10 stock exchanges from Eastern Europe outperformed again with a strong gain.
-It is therefore still worth looking beyond the horizon to Eastern Europe.
+Find out now in detail about the background and development of the Ukraine/Russia crisis, but also the future recovery potential of undervalued Eastern European equities.
+There are also new opportunities in the Baltic states, Southeastern Europe and the CIS republics (Kazakhstan, Georgia), with the respective stock indices all up in 2023.
+In 2023, 12 stock markets from Eastern Europe were among the 30 best-performing stock markets in the world, with 5 clearly outperforming the DAX.
+In 2024, 9 stock markets in Eastern Europe outperformed again with a strong plus.
+So it’s still worth taking a look beyond your own backyard at Eastern Europe.

-Order a trial subscription now (3 issues by e-mail for just €15) to the monthly stock market letter EAST STOCK TRENDS (EST) with another Ukraine/Kazakhstan/Russia special and a dividend special as well as lots of background information and new investment suggestions such as the “Share of the Month” and lucrative certificates at www.eaststock.de, under Stock Market Letter.
-The last EST was published on 23 April 2024.
+So order a trial subscription now (3 issues by email for just €15) of the monthly market letter EAST STOCK TRENDS (EST), which includes a further Ukraine/Kazakhstan/Russia special and a dividend special, as well as a lot of background information and new investment suggestions such as the ‘share of the month’ and lucrative certificates at www.eaststock.de, there under Börsenbrief.
+The last EST was published on 29 November 2024.

-If you are interested in new EastStock seminars “Go East” in Frankfurt/m or other cities, please contact the EST editorial team (www.eaststock.de )
+Seminar note: If you are interested in new Eastern Exchange seminars ‘Go East’ or a BRICS seminar in Frankfurt/M or other cities, please contact the EST editorial team (www.eaststock.de ).
+If you are interested in Eastern stock market webinars and BRICS webinars, please also register.

 Subscribe now for free to the Andreas Männicke Newsletter to receive the full content by email.